andrew/ultimate-awesome/README.md

 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
 Continually updating.
 - [awesome-marketing](https://github.com/ninjasort/awesome-marketing) - A curated list of resources related to internet marketing.
+- [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
+A heads-up for modern store builders.
 - [awesome-provable](https://github.com/awesomo4000/awesome-provable) - A curated set of links to formal methods involving provable code.
 - [awesome-digital-humanities](https://github.com/dh-tech/awesome-digital-humanities) - Software for humanities scholars using quantitative or computational methods.
 - [awesome-kaitai](https://github.com/kaitai-io/awesome-kaitai) - A curated list of Kaitai Struct tools and resources.
+- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-aptos](https://github.com/movefuns/awesome-aptos) - Awesome-aptos.
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-haskell](https://github.com/albohlabs/awesome-haskell) - A curated list of amazingly awesome Haskell articles and talks for beginners.
 - [awesome-remote-companies](https://github.com/fireball787b/awesome-remote-companies) - Awesome remote companies with values and work-life balance culture.
-- [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
-- [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
-A heads-up for modern store builders.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.